 Can I use The Ordinary retinol everyday?

 Excessive use of retinol can cause drying, irritation, and even peeling.
 You want to introduce retinol slowly.

 - 1st two weeks: Apply retinol at night once a week

-- 2nd two weeks: Apply retinol every every two days
+- 2nd two weeks: Apply retinol every two days

 - 3rd two weeks: Apply retinol every other day

-Once you’ve build up your skin’s tolerance to retinol you should use the appropriate strength product up to every other day.
-We generally don’t recommend using retinol every day, but if your skin can tolerate it – do you.
+Once you’ve built up your skin’s tolerance to retinol you should use the appropriate strength product up to every other day.
+We generally don’t recommend using retinol every day, but if your skin can tolerate it – do you?

 What percentage of retinol is safe?

 Anything from 0.01% percent of retinol can positively impact your skin.
 You don’t need high percentages of retinol to see the benefits.